jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) an excess credit amount arises in relation to the dividend; and (c) the FDP credit is equal to or less than the excess credit amount.
 Amount of reduction
-(2) The person’s credit for the dividend is reduced by an amount calculated using the formula— excess credit amount for dividend − attached FDP credit.
+(2) The person’s credit for the dividend is reduced by an amount calculated using the formula—excess credit amount for dividend − attached FDP credit.
 Relationship with section OZ 10
 (3) Section OZ 10 (Modifying ratios for imputation credits and FDP credits) may apply to modify this section.